codeCatFths/CarrCSM01/CarrCowkowlator/readme.txt

 ------------------------------------
 PIE KEY
 ------------------------------------
-Pressing the "pie" key generates the value of PI to the 5 decimal places (3.14159) for operand 1 or operand 2 or both.
+Pressing the "pie" key generates the value of PI to 5 decimal places (3.14159) for operand 1 or operand 2 or both.

 A sound is also triggered when pressing the "pie" key.
 Homer Simpson saying "MMM, pie..."

+ERROR HANDLING: Attempting to press the pie key after using for operand 1 triggers an error message "+ - * /"
+                indicating the need to press an operator key next.

+ERROR HANDLING: Attempting to press the pie key after using for operand 2 triggers the calculate() function
+                thus displaying the answer to the calculation being processed.
+It acts as a back up "enter" key.

 ------------------------------------
 DIVIDE BY ZERO ERROR